jcmefra/Aguas_Vichy/README.md

 3. **Mesh Generation:** A mesh was generated based on the defined geometry and electrode positions.
 The mesh quality was controlled to ensure accurate numerical results.
 Nodes were added to enforce mesh refinement and improve accuracy.

 4. **Fluid simulation:**: An inyected diffusive fluid was simulated for the complex model, it has an injection point (fault) and also values of concentration.
+There are 2 possible behaviors to model the diffusing fluid: Isotropic and anisotropic.

 5. **Resistivity Distribution:** Different resistivity values were assigned to various regions within the mesh.
 These values represented different rock formations and plume structures present in the subsurface.
 The resistivity values were used to simulate the conductivity variations in the forward modelling process.